Town Hall birth appointments

 - The parents marry each other after the child was born.
 The birth must be re-registered in this case even if the baby was given the father’s surname when the baby’s birth was first registered

-If natural parents of the child were married abroad, then we would need to receive authorisation from The General Register Office before we can re-register.
-Only one of the parents needs to make an appointment to come in and bring the documentation for the registrar to scan and send off to the General Register Office.
-It can take between 4 to 8 weeks for authorisation to be received through.
+If the natural parents of the child were married abroad, then we would need to receive authorisation from The General Register Office before we can re-register.
+Only one of the parents needs to make an appointment to bring the documentation for the registrar to scan and send off to the General Register Office.
+It can take between 4 to 8 weeks for authorisation to be received.

 The Gov.uk website has more detailed information on: